Japanese porcupine crab

-Paralomis histrix is a species of king crab.
+The Japanese porcupine crab (Paralomis histrix) is a species of king crab.
 It lives at a depth of 180–400 m in Tokyo Bay, Enshunada and through to Kyūshū.
 It has few predators because of its size and spiky carapace.
 It is sometimes kept in public aquariums and is occasionally referred to as the porcupine crab, a name otherwise used for Neolithodes grimaldii.